fergatron/react-boilerplate/README.md

 ## Dev Notes
 * **npm packages** installed, but aren't currently being used are: `react-fontawesome`, `classnames`, `eslint*`, `file-loader`, `url-loader`.
 * **react-router-dom** is a new package for react-router v4.
 Some things have changed.
 I also changed the `Header` component from using react-bootstrap to native bootstrap elements because I couldn't figure out how to use `Navbar` with `NavItem` and `Link` components.
 It rendered nested anchors.
+* **react-router-bootstrap** is an intermittent solution to using bootstrap's `NavItem` with router's `Link` component.
+It rendered a nested anchor tag.
+One solution is to manipulate the browser's history object through `onclick` event or [use an additional package][router-bootstrap].

 ## References
 1. https://reactjs.org/docs/installation.html